Spotify Technology S.A. (NYSE:SPOT) Shares Sold by First Sabrepoint Capital Management LP

-First Sabrepoint Capital Management LP trimmed its stake in shares of Spotify Technology S.A.
-(NYSE:SPOT – Get Rating) by 14.0% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 70,000 shares of the company’s stock after selling 11,421 shares during the period.
-Spotify Technology accounts for 3.7% of First Sabrepoint Capital Management LP’s holdings, making the stock its 14th biggest position.
-First Sabrepoint Capital Management LP’s holdings in Spotify Technology were worth $10,571,000 as of its most recent filing with the Securities & Exchange Commission.
+First Sabrepoint Capital Management LP reduced its stake in shares of Spotify Technology S.A.
+(NYSE:SPOT – Get Rating) by 14.0% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 70,000 shares of the company’s stock after selling 11,421 shares during the quarter.
+Spotify Technology comprises approximately 3.7% of First Sabrepoint Capital Management LP’s holdings, making the stock its 14th largest position.
+First Sabrepoint Capital Management LP’s holdings in Spotify Technology were worth $10,571,000 at the end of the most recent reporting period.

 Spotify Technology SA, together with its subsidiaries, provides audio streaming services worldwide.
 It operates through Premium and Ad-Supported segments.
 The Premium segment offers unlimited online and offline streaming access to its catalog of music and podcasts without commercial breaks to its subscribers.